Everything you need to know about applying for an MACP Concentration in Trauma & AbuseSTART YOUR APPLICATION

 Step 4: Review, Notification, and Enrollment

-Once steps 1-3 have been completed, your applications will be considered by our Admissions Review Committee.
-You will be notified by June 7.
+Once steps 1-3 have been completed, your applications will be considered by our Admissions Review Committee and you will receive notification promptly.

 We are committed to diversity in every sphere of faith and life.
 We receive applications without discrimination on the basis of race, ethnicity, religion, gender, age, national origin, disability, marital status, sexual identity, sexual orientation, military status, or denomination.